Why Tracking Your Period Matters | Benefits of Menstrual Cycle Tracking

 Finally, when you do want to get pregnant, having a written record of when you ovulate and when your fertile window is will help you time sex just right to conceive.

 Knowledge is power, and careful observation and reporting is a benefit in all medical situations.
 In addition, it's so easy to do.
-You can simply keep a log on your phone in the notepad section or do it the old fashioned way and use a real notepad.
-Either way, jot down the date your period begins each month and when it ends.
-It also helps to list if you feel cramping, bloating, have digestive issues or any other symptoms that you might want to report to your doctor.
-This helps create a pattern that is chronicled by date.
-All women of every age and circumstance should keep a record of when their period comes each month and how long it lasts.
-And the truth is, if you’re not trying to get pregnant, it’s just as vital as if you are!
+You can simply keep a log on your phone, do it the old fashioned way and use a real notepad, or use the Obie App.
+Either way, jot down the date your period begins each month and when it ends as well as symptoms you experience.
+This helps you track and understand your body's patterns.

 More 'Real Body Talk':